 If you are interested in applying, please see our Project Application pages.

 Industrial and Strategic Partners

-NQIT is partnered with more than 20 companies and government agencies who are providing technology and market information and contributing to the design of bespoke components.
+NQIT partnered with more than 20 companies and government agencies who provided technology and market information and contributing to the design of bespoke components.

-Please visit our Partnership Projects page to read more about our current and ongoing projects with industrial and academic partners.
+Visit our Partnership Projects page to read more about our projects with industrial and academic partners.